ambrosus/sdk-javascript2/examples/react-example/README.md

 ## Usage

-Install the node dependencies using `npm install`
+Install the node dependencies using `yarn install`

-Run `npm run start` to serve the example
+Run `yarn start` to serve the example

 Once the build completes, head over to `http://localhost:8080/` in your favourite browser